Youth In Government

 - Pinellas Park Middle School

 In addition, a community-based chapter is open to all high school and middle school members of the St. Petersburg area.
-This chapter meets at the Childs Park YMCA on Tuesday evenings.
+This chapter meets virtually and will continue this format until further notice.

 If you are interested in having a chapter at your school, please fill out the form at the bottom of this page.